morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - This adapter will not work with any of the USB3 extention cables or powered USB3 hubs that I have.
 The cause is unknown at this time.
 I consider good compatibility with extention cables a must with USB WiFi adapters so that the adapter can be positioned for best reception.
 You may have to plug this adapter into a port on your system for it to work.
 - The case of the adapter is too wide.
 If you plug it directly in a usb port on a Raspberry Pi, there is no way to use the port to the side.
 - No AP mode 5 GHz DFS channels support.
 Come on Mediatek, fix this!
-It is more important that you think!
+It is more important than you think!

 The good: